 Celebrating difference HWB 3-06a, HWB 3-08a, HWB 3-10a

-This activity has been taken from Respect Me and you can find the full resource here.
+This activity has been taken from Respect Me and you can find the full resource here(this will open in a new window).
 Take ten minutes with your class to discuss how they celebrate difference, and how they contribute to an inlcusive and respectful society.
 Prompts for discussion can be:

 - We are all unique and different.
 Can you pupils identiy some of their own unique characteristics?

 - What small actions could you complete to show acceptance for all?